Kau5h1K/Kau5h1K.github.io/_posts/2019-03-20-drunk-n-drive-analysis.md

 ---
 ## 1. Breath alcohol tests in Ames, Iowa, USA
 <p>Ames, Iowa, USA is the home of Iowa State University, a land grant university with over 36,000 students.
 By comparison, the city of Ames, Iowa, itself only has about 65,000 residents.
 As with any other college town, Ames has had its fair share of alcohol-related incidents.
 (For example, Google 'VEISHEA riots 2014'.)
-We will take a look at some breath alcohol test data from Ames that is published by the State of Iowa.</p>
+I will take a look at some breath alcohol test data from Ames that is published by the State of Iowa.</p>
 <p><img style="width:500px" src="https://s3.amazonaws.com/assets.datacamp.com/production/project_208/img/usa.jpg"> </p>
 <p>The data file 'breath_alcohol_ames.csv' contains 1,556 readings from breath alcohol tests administered by the Ames and Iowa State University Police Departments from January 2013 to December 2017.
 The columns in this data set are year, month, day, hour, location, gender, Res1, Res2.</p>